 There are also castles and palaces in Denmark with a Royal past, but that have now no more links to the Royal family.
 But these palaces and castles are still worthy of a visit.

-Today the castle is a museum with a collection of furniture from the 16th century to present, Roman and Gothic church culture and older Danish paintings.
+Today the castle is a museum with a collection of furniture from the 16th century to the present, Roman and Gothic church culture, and older Danish paintings.
 The castle also hosts international exhibitions

 The castle is open daily (10-17)